-A battery contains two major parts, a cathode and an anode, that function together as the positive and negative sides.
-Today's state-of-the-art lithium-ion battery is limited by the storage capacity of its cathode, while the anode can store much more.
+The Problem A battery contains two major parts, a cathode and an anode, that function together as the positive and negative sides.
+The overall capacity of the battery is determined by the combination of the storage capacity of its cathode as well as that of its anode.
+Today's state-of-the-art lithium-ion battery is limited by the storage capacity of its cathode, while the existing anode can store much more.
 Additionally, the materials used in batteries are still quite expensive.

-By enabling higher charge-discharge cycles, we can extend the life of lithium-ion batteries and further reduce the total cost of ownership.
+By enabling higher charge-discharge cycles, it may be possible to extend the life of lithium-ion batteries and further reduce the total cost of ownership.
 In certain applications such as off-grid solar energy storage where the batteries are fully charged and discharged daily, it is not cost-effective to use current lithium-ion batteries due to short replacement life.

-Materials account for more than 70% of the cost of a battery.
+Reducing the Cost of Storing Electrical Energy Materials account for more than 70% of the cost of a battery.
 In particular, the cathode material makes up 20-35% of the total materials costs.
 Therefore, lowering the cost of the cathode is an effective way to lowering the total battery cost.
-The estimated raw materials cost of our cathode is similar to that of inexpensive plastics, with a very high possible energy density of 1,000 Wh/kg.

 Processing materials and time are additional cost drivers.
 Our cathode can be processed from water and eco-friendly solvents, which (i) eliminates the use of costly and toxic solvents, (ii) eliminates high temperature drying processes, and (iii) speeds up the production throughput.